ChnMasterOG/KmerGO/README.md

 KmerGO has been tested on Ubuntu 16, Debian 9, CentOS 7, Fedora 30 and Deepin 15 (64 bits).

-And you can click [here](https://github.com/ChnMasterOG/KmerGO/releases/download/v1.5.0/KmerGO_for_linux_x64.zip) to download the Linux GUI version of KmerGO.
+- Download the Linux GUI version of KmerGO: [download link](https://github.com/ChnMasterOG/KmerGO/releases/download/v1.5.0/KmerGO_for_linux_x64.zip).

-Or you can click [here](https://github.com/ChnMasterOG/KmerGO/releases/download/v1.5.0/KmerGO_for_linux_x64.cmd.zip) to download the Linux command version of KmerGO.
+- Download the Linux command version of KmerGO: [download link](https://github.com/ChnMasterOG/KmerGO/releases/download/v1.5.0/KmerGO_for_linux_x64.cmd.zip).

 Decompress the file and enter the software path.